 However, to the extent that trips shifted from autos to transit, walking, and biking are less expensive, cost-savings benefits of those trips shifted may outweigh the negligible increase in travel time for residents of communities of concern.
 This potential benefit was previously illustrated in Table 4-9 (see page 4-16), which showed an average reduction in transportation costs as a share of income of 7% for low-income households under the Project compared to the No Project.
-By comparison, even though the Transit Priority Focus and Environment, Equity, and Jobs Scenarios had very slightly shorter average commute times for communities of concern, both had higher transportation costs as a share of income than the Project for low-income households, as was seen in Table 4-9.
-These alternatives' higher costs may be due in part to the greater emphasis on centralized employment growth in the Transit Priority Focus alternative creating longer commutes for low-income households elsewhere in the region, and the location of low-income households in more suburban areas in the Environment, Equity, and Jobs scenario, where they may need to own more cars per household to meet day-to-day transportation needs.
+By comparison, even though the Transit Priority Focus and Environment, Equity, and Jobs Scenarios had very slightly shorter average commute times for communities of concern, both had higher transportation costs as a share of income households, as was seen in Table 4-9.
+These alternatives' higher costs may be due in part to the greater emphasis on centralized employment growth in the Transit Priority Focus alternative creating longer commutes for low-income households in more suburban areas in the Environment, Equity, and Jobs scenario, where they may need to own more cars per household to meet day-to-day transportation needs.